getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 ## Resolve name conflicts with packages also called Sentry

-To resolve this you will need to create your own service provider extending ours so we can prevent naming conflicts.
+To resolve this, you'll need to create your own service provider extending ours so we can prevent naming conflicts.

 ```php
 <?php